huggingface/diffusers/docs/source/en/optimization/memory.md

 image = pipe([prompt], width=3840, height=2224, num_inference_steps=20).images[0]
 ```

-The output image will have some tile-to-tile tone variation because the tiles are decoded separately, but you shouldn't see any sharp and obvious seams between the tiles.
+The output image has some tile-to-tile tone variation because the tiles are decoded separately, but you shouldn't see any sharp and obvious seams between the tiles.
 Tiling is turned off for images that are 512x512 or smaller.

 ## CPU offloading